thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

   Again, the attenuation coefficient, α, in dB/cm is calculated using the signal amplitude in the absence of the sample, A\ :sub:`w`, the signal amplitude with the sample in place, A\
   :sub:`s`.
-Taking the two equations that define the attenuation in water-only and with the sample and dividing them, solving for :math:`\alpha`, and placing the result in decibels per centimeter
+Taking the two equations that define the attenuation in water-only and water-with-sample cases and dividing them, solving for :math:`\alpha`, and placing the result in decibels per centimeter, we obtain:

   .. math:: \alpha (f) = \frac{20}{d} \log_{10} ( \frac{A_w T_{total}}{A_s} ) + \alpha_w (f)